Srikanth635/ol_pycram/README.md

-# Project Title

-A brief description of your project.

 ## 🚀 Docker Usage

-Here's how to get your application running using Docker.
+Here's how to get the application running using Docker.

 ### 1. Build the Docker Image